Scurrlin/SPARQL-101/README.md

     </details>

-    If you successfully ran the `rdf_schema.py` script, you should a new `your_playlist.rdf` file appear in your directory.
+    If you successfully ran the `rdf_schema.py` script, you should see a new `your_playlist.rdf` file appear in your directory.

 5. **Analyzing your playlist data with SPARQL**: